outofdesk/outofdesk.github.io/_posts/2019-11-28-summary-behind-the-smiles.md

 *****

 Following is a summary of the article reported by Reveal on the conditions of workers at Amazon Fulfillment Centers and the cost of the ever-increasing speed of home delivery.
-Read on to for my highlights and key takeaways from the article.
+Read on for my highlights and key takeaways from the article.
 You can find the original article [**here**](https://www.revealnews.org/article/behind-the-smiles).

 ### Key Takeaways